css-materials/course-site/content/setup/r/r-server/index.md

 {{< figure src="rstudio-server.png" caption="" >}}

-We'll discuss this in more detail later, but the RStudio IDE is divided into 4 separate panes (one of which is hidden for now) which all serve specific functions.
-For now, to make sure R and RStudio are setup correctly, type `x <- 5 + 2` into the *console* pane (the one on the left side of your screen - this is equivalent to the main window you saw when you opened the base R program, where you can type and run live R code) and execute it by pressing Enter/Return.
+The RStudio IDE is divided into 4 separate panes (one of which is hidden for now) which all serve specific functions.
+To make sure R and RStudio are setup correctly, type `x <- 5 + 2` into the *console* pane (the one on the left side of your screen) and execute it by pressing Enter/Return.
 You just created an object in R called `x`.
-What does this object contain?
 Type `print(x)` into the console and press enter again.
 Your console should now contain the following output:

 ```r